jbottum/t5pat/langchain_markdown46.md

 The script uses matplotlib to plot four charts in two figures, which are named, Figure_1 and Figure_2.

 Let's look at the details on the loading times for the model, tokenizer and pipeline.
+These charts are displayed as Figure_1, which can be saved using the interface provided by the script, or dismissed.

 ### Model Load Time Comparison